pajachiet/pymongo-schema/README.md

 - Log database and collection being processed
 - Log "percent complete"  / number of document

+## Diff between schemas

+A way to compare the schema dictionaries and highlights the differences.

 ## Tackle bigger databases
 This code has been only used on a relatively small sized Mongo database, on which it was faster than Variety.